This is really well put together, I am delighted with the end result.

-The Energy Audit will be carried out by a qualified Non-Domestic Energy Assessor.
+The Energy Audit will be carried out by a qualified Assessor.
 They will undertake a thorough survey of the property using measurements and photographs and assessing lighting, heating and insulation systems, the building construction type and its usage, to create your Audit Report.

-An audit typically takes around 2 hours (occasionally longer for larger or more complex buildings), though the Energy Assessor will not need to be accompanied at all times.
+A visit typically takes around 2 hours (occasionally longer for larger or more complex buildings), though the Energy Assessor will not need to be accompanied at all times.